Martinomagnifico/reveal.js-transit/README.md

 Transit.js does multiple things:
 * Emits an event "slidechangecomplete" after a slide has completed its transition.
-The current and past slides are still available as event.currentSlide and event.previousSlide
+The event object keeps reference to the previous and current slide HTML nodes as event.currentSlide and event.previousSlide, just like the "slidechange" event.
 * Emits an event "fragmentshowncomplete" after a fragment has completed its "shown" transition.
-The fragment is available as event.fragment.
+The fragment is available in the event object as event.fragment.
 * Emits an event "fragmenthiddencomplete" after a fragment has completed its "hidden" transition.
-The fragment is available as event.fragment.
+The fragment is available in the event object as event.fragment.
 * Toggles a class "done" on slides and fragments depending on the transition state.